esvhd/notes/finance/portfolio_opt.md

 \end{aligned}
 $$

-From the optimal portoflio would vary with risk aversion parameter.
+From the optimal portfolio would vary with risk aversion parameter.

 ## Value Added